-This 2 liter "Periscopia" 1969 prototype ....inscribed in Ing.
-Chiti's own handwriting.... was the winner of the Fleron hill climb in Belgium as driven in it's inaugural outing by Teodoro Zeccoli.
+This 2 liter "Periscopia" February 1967 prototype ....inscribed in Ing.
+Chiti's own handwriting.... was the winner of the Fleron hill climb in Belgium as driven in it's inaugural outing later that Spring by Teodoro Zeccoli.

 Once again, dear readers, these photos were taken of photgraphs located in Chiti's office...so they are not of archival quality....

 Again, all of the writing found on the bottom of each photograph is that applied by Carlo Chiti himself in what might be considered to be one of his singular efforts to preserve the history of his magnificent cars.